Become a registered oral surgeon in New Zealand and Australia1

 BDS(S Lanka) MS(Colombo) DClinDent(Otago) FDSRCS FFDRCS

-Harsha a senior lecturer in the Department of Oral Diagnostics and Surgical Sciences.
-He is a registered specialist in Oral Surgery and also serves as a Joint Clinical Consultant in Oral & Maxillofacial Surgery for the Southern District Health Board.
-He graduated in dentistry from Sri Lanka and subsequently completed his postgraduate training in Oral & Maxillofacial Surgery in Sri Lanka and in the United Kingdom.
-Prior to joining University of Otago in 2008, he was a clinical consultant to the Ministry of Health- Sri Lanka, Sri Lanka Air Force and to the Medical Services of the Royal Army of Oman and also chaired the Board of Study in Dental Surgery of the Postgraduate Institute of Medicine in Sri Lanka.
-His research interests extends into oral cancer and clinicopathological behaviour of potentially malignant oral disorders.
+Harsha is a senior lecturer in the Department of Oral Diagnostic and Surgical Sciences.
+He is a registered specialist in Oral Surgery and also serves as a Joint Clinical Consultant in Oral and Maxillofacial Surgery for the Southern District Health Board.
+He graduated in dentistry in Sri Lanka and subsequently completed his postgraduate training in Oral and Maxillofacial Surgery in Sri Lanka and in the United Kingdom.
+Prior to joining the University of Otago in 2008, he was a clinical consultant to the Ministry of Health – Sri Lanka, Sri Lanka Air Force and to the Medical Services of the Royal Army of Oman, and also chaired the Board of Study in Dental Surgery of the Postgraduate Institute of Medicine in Sri Lanka.
+His research interests extend into oral cancer and clinicopathological behaviour of potentially malignant oral disorders.

 Course content: Year 1*

 CLDN 910 Clinical Research

 - Investigations and diagnostic principles (oral radiology and oral pathology)

 * B (70–74%) or better is the grade required to achieve a pass and to continue to the second year of the course.
 This is derived from the overall performance in all assessment tasks.

 CLDN 9F Thesis Research, Clinical Research and Clinical Practice 2